 What it is: Task manager for server maintenance.
 Written in Ruby.
 It has particular focus on WordPress and maintenance of blog networks.

-What it does: Shifts time expenditures from routine tasks to actually noticing vulnerabilities and attacks.
+What it does: Shifts time expenditures from routine tasks without complicated setups.
+Pays off even for smaller networks.

 How it works: The master branch of RFlow is to be installed and conf’d on your servers.
 The RPC branch is to run an orchestrated sequence that pulls all working data from your servers into your laptop.
 This way you can browse all access log data for your whole network at a single run.

 Below is a config example for the RPC branch.